What We Do

 Throughout the year, we encourage members and practitioners to reach out with any news, successes and concerns regarding their work.

-If you would like to talk to PAYPA or are seeking advice on funding, advocacy, or anything to do with creating and presenting performing arts work for/by/with tamariki and rangatahi, please contact our facilitator Kerryn Palmer, or any of our board members.
+If you would like to talk to PAYPA or are seeking advice on funding, advocacy or anything to do with creating and presenting performing arts work for/by/with tamariki and rangatahi, please contact PAYPA director Kerryn Palmer, or any of our board members.

 High-quality and accessible performing arts experiences for/by/with rangatahi and tamariki are created by/with engaged and valued performing artists.